 TWO – after taking 5 grams of ashwagandha powder for 3 months, 60 infertile human subjects had an average increase in bloodstream testosterone of 40%.
 The study was conducted on otherwise healthy participants.

-Generally, increasing testosterone is a great thing, as it’s the elixir of muscle mass, a deeper voice, and a more content mind.
-For acne though, testosterone can heighten oily skin, by stimulating androgen receptors in the skin’s sebaceous glands and cranking up their output…
+Generally, increasing testosterone is a great thing, providing increased muscle mass, a deeper voice and a more content mind.
+For acne, testosterone can undoubtedly heighten oily skin, by stimulating androgen receptors in the skin’s sebaceous glands…

-Of course, if you’re an athlete hunting for testosterone-boosting secrets, ashwagandha seems to be incredible.
+Of course, if you’re an athlete hunting for testosterone-boosting secrets, ashwagandha just keeps getting better.

 Advice for your acne strategy